African Lion Conservation

 Zoo New England supports Lion Landscapes in their community-led conservation efforts to protect large wild carnivores moving out of protected parks and into human-dominated landscapes.

-Lions have had a range decrease of over 90%, and are now found in less than 10% of their original distribution.
-They have suffered a population decline of over 40% in the last 25 years.
+Lions have had a range decrease of about 90%, and are now found in around 10% of their original distribution.
+They have suffered a population decline of roughly 75% in the last 50 years.
 Habitat loss is still a big issue, as human population growth in Africa puts more and more pressure on coexistence and increases conflict.
 Over 50% of the remaining lions live in unprotected rangelands, shared with people and livestock.

 The main threats to lions are indiscriminate killing (primarily as a result of retaliatory or pre-emptive killing to protect human life and livestock) and wild prey base depletion.
 Habitat loss and conversion has led to a number of subpopulations becoming small and isolated.
 Disease is a considerable threat, with roughly a thousand lions dying from an outbreak of canine distemper in the Serengeti in 1994.